escaladesports/envdotjs/README.md

 ### Setting your key with a file

-Create a `envdotjs-key` file in the root of your project containing whatever key you want to use. envdotjs will automatically find this file and use it to encrypt and unencrypt the contents of your `env.js` file.
+Create a `env.js.key` file in the root of your project containing whatever key you want to use. envdotjs will automatically find this file and use it to encrypt and unencrypt the contents of your `env.js` file.
 Make sure you don't check this file or your `env.js` file into source control.

 ### Setting your key in the environment

 You can also set a variable in the environment called `ENVDOTJS_KEY` with the value of your key.
-If you also have a `envdotjs-key` file and the environment variable set, the environment variable will get used.
+If you also have a `env.js.key` file and the environment variable set, the environment variable will get used.

 ### Setting your key with options